HeardLibrary/digital-scholarship/computer/connections-windows.md

 <img src="../images-4-pc/usb-c-to-usb-3.jpg" style="border:1px solid black">

-For users with very new computers that have only USB-C ports, relatively inexpensive converters are available that will allow older devices to be plugged into the new ports.
+For users with very new computers that have only USB-C ports, relatively inexpensive converters are available that will allow older devices with type A cords to be plugged into the new ports.

 ## Other connectors